Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 Brussel sprouts have a bit of a bitter note when they are raw which is why I’ve paired them with goat cheese and my honey dijon salad dressing.
 Adding the goat cheese mellows the bite from the sprouts and the onions and balances the flavor.
 The oil from the dressing has the added bonus of helping you absorb fat-soluble vitamin C and antioxidants in the sprouts.

-What flavors work best with a Brussel sprout Salad?
+What flavors work best with a Brussels Sprout Salad?

 A toasted nut, like walnuts, also adds a bit of richness and when you toast them, the rich oily flavor comes to the front so you get a more intense walnut flavor which compliments the sprouts